Manufacturing Innovation Hub for Apparel, Textiles and Wearable Tech

 The incubator offers 1,500 to 30,000 square foot spaces for manufacturing startups and is operated by Manufacture New York, a private company, since December 2014.

 The project was the idea of Bob Bland, a New York fashion designer who secured a $50,000 grant from the U.S. Small Business Administration to found Manufacture New York and locate an incubator space in the city.

 In 2016, the Brooklyn Innovation Hub became a member of Advanced Functional Fabrics of America.

+In 2014, the hub received a planned investment of approximately US$3.5 million from New York City to launch the Manufacturing Innovation Hub for Apparel, Textiles + Wearable Tech in Sunset Park, Brooklyn.
+The site is positioned as part of the city’s strategy to revive apparel manufacturing and support small-scale designers and garment producers in an industrial setting.